 - What is a Computer?

 - Programming & Computational Thinking

 We strongly believe all children need Digital Citizenship skills to participate fully in their communities and make smart choices online and in life.
-This is why key Online Safety messages are taught across all strands of the scheme throughout the year, as well as in PSHEC.
+This is why key Online Safety messages are taught across all strands of the scheme throughout the year, as well as in PSHCE.

 In KS4 pupils have the opportunity to take Entry Levels ICT Functional Skills, as well as the recently introduced iDEA Duke of York Inspiring Digital Enterprise Award.
 Not only this, but a selection of students will complete a Level 1 Digital Applications (CiDA) qualification, which is aimed at creative learners and tailor made to meet the needs of today’s creative industries.
 This will cover creative multimedia, artwork and imaging, game making and developing web products.